-MIAMI – Today in Aviation, Aeroflot’s Sheremetyevo International Airport (SVO)-based low-cost subsidiary Dobrolet (QD) ceased operations in 2014.
+DALLAS – Today in Aviation, Aeroflot’s (SU) Sheremetyevo International Airport (SVO)-based low-cost subsidiary Dobrolet (QD) ceased operations in 2014.

 Russia had a chequered history with low-cost carriers (LCC).
-Sky Express and Avianova had both failed due to the strict rules around aviation in the country which limited the extent that an airline could be a true LCC.
+Sky Express and Avianova had both failed due to the strict aviation rules around the country, which limited the extent that an airline could be a true LCC.

 But the LCC market was growing and Aeroflot (SU) was keen to get in on the action.
 So in October 2013 Dobrolet, named after a predecessor of the Russian flag carrier, was born.